LJN Firewood Logo

 Quality Log Production

 While softwoods like Pine take around 6 to 12 months to season, hardwoods like Oak need at least 1 to 2 years.
-The time of year a deciduous tree falls is also a factor to consider.
+The time of year a deciduous tree drops its leaves is also a factor to consider.
 This is because, during the winter months, sap moves towards the roots.
 This means that chopping down a deciduous tree in winter will leave you with wood containing a lower moisture level than chopping down the same tree during the summer months.

 If you live in Surrey and are interested in seasoned log production, the following steps will be of help to you: